Future events

 At these online events, schools share their good practice of teaching and learning about the Holocaust.
 Participants listen to a guest speaker.

-Our next online Shared Practice events will be in April and May 2026.
-Dates tbc.
+Our next online Shared Practice events will be on 22nd April and 6th May 2026.

 Online Drop-in sessions